PATRICK HERON British, 1920-1999

-A leading figure in twentieth century British Art, Patrick Heron played a major role in the development of post-war abstract art, much of his work also reflects the influence of the extraordinary light, shapes and textures to be found in landscape surrounding his home in Cornwall.
+A leading figure in twentieth-century British Art, Patrick Heron played a major role in the development of post-war abstract art, much of his work also reflects the influence of the extraordinary light, shapes and textures to be found in the landscape surrounding his home in Cornwall.

 Patrick Heron trained at the Slade School of Arts, London under Schwabe and worked as an assistant in the Bernard Leach Pottery where he met Ben Nicholson and Barbara Hepworth, before moving to London.